lek-tin/hashnopolis/content/post/remove-element.md

 title: "Remove Element"
 description: "Some description ..."
 authors: ["lek-tin"]
-tags: ["leetcode", "python"]
+tags: ["leetcode", "python", "two-pointer"]
 categories: ["algorithm"]
 date: 2018-09-16T15:02:20-07:00
-draft: true
+draft: false
 archive: false
 ---
 Given an array nums and a value val, remove all instances of that value in-place and return the new length.